NVIDIAGameWorks/toolkit-remix/README.md

 Document your python code with [Google Docstring](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), more info in: (https://gitlab-master.nvidia.com/carbon/Carbonite/blob/master/docs/Documenting.md)

-#### Repo publish_ext
+#### repo publish_ext

-This will publish extensions to the test extension repository which is used by ETM to test extensions when kit sdk versions and other apps are updated
+This will publish extensions to the test extension repository which is used by ETM (Extension Test manager)to test extensions when kit sdk versions and other apps are updated (see ##ct-omni-extensions-testing-matrix

 _This will normally be called by TC_ rather than locally